What Happens During Chemotherapy for CML

 A combination of the above

 You receive chemotherapy in cycles over a period of time.
-That means you may take the drugs more than once, interspersed by periods without them.
+That means you may take the drugs more than once, with periods of no drugs between treatment cycles.
 Having chemotherapy in cycles helps in many ways.
 It allows the drugs to kill more cancer cells because cells aren't all dividing at the same time.
 It allows your body to rest from the treatment, which damages quickly dividing normal cells, too, such as mucous membranes and bone marrow cells.
 It also gives you an emotional break between treatments.
 If your doctor doesn't tell you, you should ask how long this pattern will last.
 Knowing when it will end can make the routine easier to stay with.

 Side effects of chemotherapy are different for everyone and vary based on the drugs you receive.
 The side effects usually end when the treatment ends.
 Ask your doctor or nurse which ones are most likely for you.
 Below is a list of common side effects that come with chemotherapy for CML: